-This definition demonstrates palliative care as an interprofessional approach that may include care provided by physicians, nurses, social workers, psychologists, psychiatrists, pharmacists, spiritual care professionals, and respiratory, physical, and occupational therapists, as well as a variety of other disciplines necessary to manage symptoms.
-All healthcare professionals should focus on patient-centered care and communication, aggressively managing symptoms, and coordinating care across settings to ensure that the patient’s goals of care are being met (National Consensus Project, 2018).
+This definition demonstrates palliative care as an interprofessional approach that includes care provided by physicians, nurses, social workers, psychologists, psychiatrists, pharmacists, spiritual care professionals, and respiratory, physical, and occupational therapists, as well as a variety of other disciplines necessary to prevent and manage symptoms.
+Providing patient-centered care and communication, aggressively managing symptoms, and coordinating care across settings to ensure that the patient’s goals of care are being met are important areas of focus for all healthcare professionals (National Consensus Project, 2018).

-Center to Advance Palliative Care. (n.d.)
-About palliative care.
-Retrieved from https://www.capc.org/about/palliative-care
+Center to Advance Palliative Care. (n.d.).
+About palliative care. https://www.capc.org/about/palliative-care

 Oncology Nursing Society.
-(2014a).
-Access to quality cancer care [Position statement].
-Retrieved from https://ons.org/advocacy-policy/positions/policy/access
+(2022a).
+Access to quality cancer care [Position statement]. https://ons.org/advocacy-policy/positions/policy/access

 Oncology Nursing Society.
-(2014c).
-Oncology certification for nurses [Position statement].
-Retrieved from https://ons.org/advocacy-policy/positions/education/certification
+(2022b).
+Oncology certification for nurses [Position statement]. https://ons.org/advocacy-policy/positions/education/certification